mmistakes/so-simple-theme/expertise/index.md

 The SBC has expertise in the following areas, and software packages:-

+## Experimental Design

+*If you are planning an experiment, please come to us before generating data so that we can discuss the design*

+The Core is experienced in advising on the following issues:-

+- Optimal number of replicates
+- Biases and confounding factors
+- Single-end or paired-end sequencing
+- Depth of sequencing required

 ## High-Throughput Sequence Analysis

 - BWA, Bowtie and other aligners for all NGS platforms and applications